-Although several European countries are still recovering from property and economic crises, international investors are still bullish about the European real estate market, driving further growth in several European property markets into 2018 — with the exception of the UK, which is experiencing a post-Brexit uncertainty.
-Considering the uncertainty in the European property market, is buying property in Europe still attractive?
+After a period of property and economic crisis, the European real estate market has been strong in recent years.
+International investors are still bullish about prospects, driving further growth in several European property markets into 2019.
+Even in the UK, despite much post-Brexit uncertainty, big cities such as London and Birmingham remain on an upward trajectory.
+But how attractive to investors is buying property in Europe?
 And, more importantly, can investors expect a good return on their real estate investments in the current climate?

 As Head of the Real Estate Investment Strategy at BNP Paribas Fortis, Pol Robert Tansens has expertise in the area of wealth management.
-Mr Tansens looks at the major European real estate trends and the outlook international buyers can expect if they choose to invest in property in Europe.
+He shares his insight into the major European real estate trends; plus the outlook international buyers can expect if they choose to invest in property in Europe.

 Why are real estate investors still flocking to Europe?

-Just a few years ago, everyone was predicting the end of Europe — especially the end of continental Europe — but we have still seen ever-increasing property prices as investors flock to the markets, particularly in the main cities in Germany and, more recently, several Nordic locations.
+Just a few years ago, everyone was predicting the end of Europe, especially the end of continental Europe.
+But we have still seen ever-increasing property prices as investors flock to the markets; Berlin, Lisbon, Dublin, Rotterdam, and Zagreb are among the European cities experiencing high levels of growth.

 The answer is simple: it’s all linked to the monetary policy of the European Central Bank (ECB), and it has nothing to do with real estate.
-With the ECB’s loose monetary policy of keeping interest rates artificially low — in early September 2017, in fact, the ECB decided to keep interest rates at 0.00% for an “extended period of time”— investors don’t see any other possibility than investing in real estate.
+The ECB has a loose monetary policy of keeping interest rates artificially low; on 25 July 2019, it decided to keep them unchanged at 0.00%, 0.25% and -0.40% for as long as necessary.
+Investors, therefore, don’t see any other possibility than investing in real estate.
 Buying stocks can be too risky as they are volatile, and bonds are expensive considering yields are still hovering around very low levels.

-Even if it is expensive and the yields are not high, real estate still offers a cash yield or a net rental income of a few percent, which is a high return compared to zero interest offered on other assets.
+Even if it is expensive and the yields are not high, real estate still offers a cash yield or a net rental income of a few percent; a high return compared to zero interest offered on other assets.
 But, in a way, it is also dangerous that property prices are supported by this monetary policy of the ECB.

-The reality is that some emerging markets are in trouble with declining growth rates, turmoil, lower commodity prices and volatility in currencies.
+The reality is that some emerging markets are in trouble with declining growth rates, turmoil, lower commodity prices, and volatility in currencies.
 Rich investors from emerging markets are turning to Europe because they had to diversify due to such problems.
-For a continent that was a complete write-off less than a decade ago for investors, those same investors are now investing in Europe.
+For a continent that was a complete write-off a decade ago for investors, those same investors are now investing in Europe.

 Should you worry about low inflation when buying property abroad?

 Some investors ask about the lack of inflation and whether it still matters.
-Understand that we have always sold real estate on the following argument: because of inflation, your investment will always be protected — it’s a hedge protection.
-But today we don’t have inflation or, if we do, it’s a mere few percent.
+Based on the understanding that we have always sold real estate on the following argument: because of inflation, your investment will always be protected — it’s a hedge protection.
+Today, however, we don’t have inflation or, if we do, it’s a mere few percent.
 When investors ask if it stills matters, the answer is yes.

-Inflation in Europe is currently at 1.48% in 2018, and is not expected to soar substantially in the coming years.
+Inflation in the Euro area is currently at 1.3% as of June 2019, and is not expected to soar substantially in the coming years.
 If, for one reason or another, inflation were to recover further, real estate investors could benefit because, besides a potential rise in the value of their investments, rental contracts are generally indexed and reviewed upwards on a regular basis, as in the UK.